 Like any medical professional, orthodontists are held to high industry standards.
 Dr. Steven Harrison, an orthodontist in Springfield, MO is no different.
 But how are these standards determined?
 Well, the most significant way is through the American Board of Orthodontics.
-In fact, Dr. Steven Harrison himself is an examiner for the American Board of Orthodontics.
 What does that mean?
 And what does the board do?
 You can find out in this blog entry from Parkcrest Dental Group.

 What Is the American Board of Orthodontics?

 The American Board of Orthodontics (ABO) is a specialty board in dentistry, focused specifically on orthodontics.
 The main purpose of the board is to promote best practices for top quality orthodontic services.
 This is accomplished by stringent certification standards that demonstrate a commitment to excellence in orthodontic services.

 A Brief History of the ABO

 The ABO was formed in 1929 and was the first board of its kind.
 Originally named the American Board of Orthodontia, the ABO was renamed in 1938 to the title we know now.
 In 1950, the ABO was recognized as the official certifying agency for orthodontists by the American Dental Association, with the written examination introduced just over a decade later.